uic-library/R-intermediate/_episodes/04-testing.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+## What is Hypothesis Testing?

 Hypothesis  testing  is  performed to  identify  if  there  is  a  relationship  between  the  attributes (columns)  of  our  data  set.

 Hypothesis testing  is  only  used  to  confirm  that  there  is  a  relation between the attributes considered but does not define the nature of the relationship.

 To perform hypothesis testing, we first initially form 2 different hypotheses:
 - Null Hypothesis
   - No difference between data considered
 - Alternate Hypothesis
-  – There is a difference between the data considered
+  - There is a difference between the data considered

 For example, if we want to perform a hypothesis testing to check if a car’s transmission type (Manual or Automatic) has an impact on the price of a car then our hypothesis would be:

-• Null Hypothesis–There is no difference in the price range of a car based on its Null Hypothesis–type of transmission•Alternate Hypothesis–There is a statistical difference in the price range of a car basedAlternate Hypothesis–on its type of transmissionKindly find a video explaining hypothesis testing in more detail here.CONFIDENCE INTERVALThe confidence interval determines the range of values which the true mean lies.
-For example, if data is collected regarding the height of men then, a `95% confidence interval` provides the range of height within which the true mean of all men’s height lie.
+- Null Hypothesis
+  - There is no difference in the price range of a car based on its type of transmission
+- Alternate Hypothesis
+  - There is a statistical difference in the price range of a car based on its type of transmission

+Kindly find a video explaining hypothesis testing in more detail [here](https://www.youtube.com/watch?v=0oc49DyA3hU).

 ## CONFIDENCE INTERVAL